austinmh12/DiscordBots/Anime/README.md

 ### Minecraft Cog
  This cog allowed anyone in the server to add and remove mods and start and stop the minecraft server as I had the spare resources on my PC to run it and the best internet of the group, but wasn't always available to add things for them.
 Later I added the ability for people in the server to run certain commands as if they were ops, but without opping them in the server (for no reason other than why not?)

+ Honestly of all the bots that I've made, this is probably my most impressive one and the one I'm most proud of.
+It seems like a small thing, but shoving the Minecraft server.jar into a process within the bot was no small task.
+The main reason being that once you'd start the server.jar file, the bot would no longer respond to commands, thus rendering all the commands useless.

  **Command List**
  * add_mod
  * remove_mod